awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-security-assume.md

-# Running an Automation Workflow by Using an IAM Service Role<a name="automation-walk-security-assume"></a>
+# Running an Automation workflow by using an IAM service role<a name="automation-walk-security-assume"></a>

 The following procedures describe how to use the AWS Systems Manager console, AWS Command Line Interface \(AWS CLI\), and AWS Tools for Windows PowerShell to run an Automation workflow using an AWS Identity and Access Management \(IAM\) service role \(or *assume role*\)\.
 The service role gives the Automation workflow permission to perform actions on your behalf\.
 Configuring a service role is useful when you want to restrict permissions and run actions with least privilege\.
 This is useful, for example, when you want to restrict a user's privileges on a resource, such as an Amazon EC2 instance, but you want to allow the user to run an Automation workflow that performs a specific set of actions\.
 In this scenario, you can create a service role with elevated privileges and allow the user to run the Automation workflow\.

 **Before You Begin**
 Before you complete the following procedures, you must create the IAM service role and configure a trust relationship for Automation\.
-For more information, see [Task 1: Create a Service Role for Automation](automation-permissions.md#automation-role) and [Task 2: Add a Trust Relationship for Automation](automation-permissions.md#automation-trust2)\.
+For more information, see [Task 1: Create a service role for Automation](automation-permissions.md#automation-role) and [Task 2: Add a trust relationship for Automation](automation-permissions.md#automation-trust2)\.

-## Running an Automation Workflow by Using an IAM Service Role \(Console\)<a name="automation-walk-security-assume-console"></a>
+## Running an Automation workflow by using an IAM service role \(console\)<a name="automation-walk-security-assume-console"></a>

 The following procedure describes how to use the Systems Manager console to run an Automation workflow that uses an IAM service role \(or *assume role*\)\.